jonathan101001/weatherApp/README.md

 # weatherApp
-a simple weather app made using flutter
+A simple weather app made using flutter

+Must have openWeatherMap api key